 This system has a history of greatly exaggerated length estimates.
 When Ogof Draenen started to pose a threat to the title of Longest Cave, the Easegill surveyors estimated 100 km of length.
 This was later revised to 75 km.
 However, in August 2010, Descent issue 215 revealed that a more accurate estimate for the length of the then-connected cave was around 60 km, and since about 1996-1997, Ogof Draenen had in fact been the longest cave in the UK.
 It was given only a year to enjoy its rightful status, as on the 6th of November 2011, Notts Pot was connected to Lost John's Cave, bringing the total to an estimated 86 km.
 Subsequent connections and explorations increased the length to its current amount.
 A very carefully prepared estimate in the February 2012 issue of Descent 224 gave the revised length of 86.922 km.
-This is still an estimate - the true length may be a little higher, and will continue to increase as discoveries are made.
-Subsequent connections and extensions have brought the estimated total to just under 89 km.
+Subsequent connections and extensions brought the estimated total to just under 89 km.
+Subsequent corrections and removal of duplicated passage lengths reduced this to 86.619 km in the October 2014 issue of Descent 240, in spite of the recent additions.
+This is still an estimate - the true length may be a little higher or lower, and will continue to increase as discoveries are made.

 The total depth of the system is gained between the Large Pot entrance and the 64 metre deep upstream sump in Gavel Pot, giving equal first place for depth-below-an-entrance, shared with Ogof Ffynnon Ddu.
 The deepest through trip in the system is 189 metres, between Large Pot and Leck Beck Head, though much of that route lies underwater.